 The terms negotiation offer and negotiation counter offers both describe specific negotiation offers that are exchanged in a negotiation process.
 The distinction of what is a negotiation offer and what is a counter offer depends on the particular view of a negotiation participant.
 A negotiable template (the root node of a negotiation tree) is always considered as initial negotiation offer.
 All negotiation offers that are created based on this template are therefore counter offers to this template.

 If a negotiation offer with OID-1 was created based on a template T1, then OID-1 is a counter offer to T1.
 If subsequently a negotiation offer OID-2 is created based on offer OID-1, then OID-2 is a counter offer to OID-1.
 In case the negotiation responder provides the negotiable template T1, it provides an initial negotiation offer to the negotiation initiator.
-The initiator receives the template T1 and creates a counter offer with OID-1 on the base of this template.
+The initiator receives the template T1 and creates a counter offer with OID-1 based on this template.
 This counter offer is sent to the negotiation responder.
 From the negotiation responder’s point of view, OID-1 is a new negotiation offer from the negotiation initiator.
 The responder therefore creates a counter offer with OID-2.
 This process of creating counter offers based on previously received negotiation offers with the different viewpoints is depicted in Figure 3.

 Figure 3: Different views on the negotiation process.
-An offer send by one negotiation participant is a counter offer to a previously received negotiation offer.
+An offer sent by one negotiation participant is a counter offer to a previously received negotiation offer.

 Layered architectural Model